checkmarx-ts/cxone-scan-scheduler/README.md

 checks periodically for any schedule changes and updates the scan schedules accordingly.

+### Add Optional Trusted CA Certificates

+While the CheckmarxOne system uses TLS certificates signed by a public CA, it is possible that corporate proxies use certificates signed by a private CA.  If so, it is possible to import custom CA certificates when the scheduler starts.

+The custom certificates must meet the following criteria:

+* Must be in the PEM format.
+* Must be in a file ending with the extension `.crt`.
+* Only one certificate is in the file.
+* Must be mapped to the container path `/usr/local/share/ca-certificates`.

+As an example, if using Docker, it is possible to map a local file to a file in the container with this mapping option added to the container execution command line:

+`-v $(pwd)/custom-ca.pem:/usr/local/share/ca-certificates/custom-ca.crt`

 ### Required Secrets

 Docker secrets are used to securely store secrets needed during runtime.